-Offers students the opportunity to conduct original scientific research in an area of interest.
+489 Research in the Natural Sciences (2 or 4) Offers students the opportunity to conduct original scientific research in an area of interest.
 Students work closely with one or more members of the natural science faculty to develop and conduct a research project, then present their findings orally during the semester's undergraduate research symposium and as a formal research paper.
 Students are encouraged to present their findings at a conference.
 Prerequisite: junior/senior status and a major in the natural sciences, prior approval by the project advisor, and consent of the instructor.
 Prerequisites: Junior or Senior standing, prior approval by project advisor, and permission of the instructor.
 Offered every semester and most January Terms (2 semester hours only.)

+DR. LESLIE A. CAUGHELL, Dean of the Birdsong School of Social Science

-DR. LESLIE A. CAUGHELL, Department Chair DR. WILLIAM A. GIBSON DR. MODUPE OSHIKOYA MR. RENE PEREZ-LOPEZ\ DR. ANTJE SCHWENNICKE \denotes adjunct faculty
+DR. WILLIAM A. GIBSON, Department Chair

+DR. MODUPE OSHIKOYA DR. ANTJE SCHWENNICKE